 CES returned to Las Vegas this year, but the comeback didn’t live up to the show’s pre-pandemic reputation.
-Known for its palpable energy fueled by speaking events, content releases, performances and parties, this year was far more intimate, with closed-door meetings and invite-only discussions.
+Previously known for its palpable energy fueled by speaking events, content releases, performances and parties, this year was far more intimate, with closed-door meetings and invite-only discussions.
 Attendance was about half that of pre-pandemic shows, with roughly 100,000 attendees.
 However, the dialed-back version of CES was in good taste following unexpected industry-wide layoffs in the last few months.

 Innovations focused on accessibility

-From a tech perspective, accessibility was a key theme, with several brands introducing products designed to enable people with disabilities navigate the world with ease.
+Smart health & accessibility was a key theme, with several brands introducing products designed to enable people with disabilities navigate the world with ease.
 Some highlights include:

 - HAPTA by L’Oréal is a computerized lipstick tool for people with limited fine motor skills